-The deinstaller will attempt to remove the WebCenter Oracle Home from which it was started.
-This procedure will not remove any WebLogic domains that you have created - it only removes the software in the WebCenter Oracle Home.

-Before you choose to remove your WebCenter Oracle Home, make sure that it is not in use by an existing domain, and also make sure you stop all running processes that use this Oracle Home.
+The deinstaller will attempt to remove the Oracle Home from which it was started.
+This procedure will not remove any WebLogic domains that you have created - it only removes the software in the Oracle Home.
+Before you choose to remove any Oracle Home, make sure that it is not in use by an existing domain, and also make sure you stop all running processes that use this Oracle Home.
 After you remove the software, you will no longer be able to use your WebLogic domain.

+7.3.1 Deinstalling the WebCenter Oracle Home

-7.3.1 Starting the Deinstaller To start the deinstaller, navigate to the WebCenter_ORACLE_HOME/oui/bin (for UNIX) or WebCenter_ORACLE_HOME\oui\bin (for Windows) directory and start the deinstaller.
+To start the deinstaller, navigate to the WebCenter_ORACLE_HOME/oui/bin (on UNIX operating systems) or WebCenter_ORACLE_HOME\oui\bin (on Windows operating systems) directory and start the deinstaller.